eugeneg88/fixed_points_brown/README.md

-Calculated fixed points and librating orbits for the Brown Hamiltonian
+#Calculates fixed points and librating orbits for the Brown Hamiltonian